Rpoddar1953/Interactive-Lab-Hub/Lab 3/README.md

 ### What lessons can you take away from the WoZ interactions for designing a more autonomous version of the system?
 * There need to be more visual cues provided by the system to explain how to use the different sensors and widgets, in order to limit the amount of prior explanation needed.
-* If using a system that interprets the user input on its own, the way the speech to text function was for us, then it needs to be more robust and applicable to a vairety of situations (i.e., someone having an accent).
+* If using a system that interprets the user input on its own, the way the speech to text function was for us, then it needs to be more robust and applicable to a variety of situations (i.e., someone having an accent).

 ### How could you use your system to create a dataset of interaction?
 What other sensing modalities would make sense to capture?
 * We could log all of the user's answers to the questions, which could help us determine how long to wait before analyzing their answer.
-* We could also log the directions that user toggles the joy stick, which can help streamline the navigation.
+* We could also log the directions that the user toggles the joy stick, which can help streamline the navigation.
 * Next time we could use the gesture sensor to enhance the interaction and capture how close or far the user tends to stand to the mic.